tjmatelski/Peanut/README.md

 ## Building

 Peanut is built using the CMake build manager and has only been tested on Ubuntu based linux distros.
-The only dependancy not inlcuded as a submodule is the OpenGL library for your distribution.
+The only dependency not inlcuded as a submodule is the OpenGL library for your distribution.
 That will need to be installed with the package manager.

 - Clone the repo: `git clone https://github.com/tjmatelski/Peanut.git`
 - Update submodules: `git submodule init; git submodule update`